-The living in Light/BOX mimes a concrete apartment in Valby, the living in Light/Valby Project.
+The living in Light/BOX mimes an apartment block in Valby, the Living in Light/Valby Project.
 It is made for human livability using an approach: People before buildings.

-We are in a transition phase where the cities around in the Nordic countries are facing challenges as more dense urban environment in combination with the need for thinking in alternative energy sources is facing our daily work.
+We are in a transition phase where the cities around the world are facing challenges as more dense urban environment in combination with the need for thinking in renewable energy sources is facing our daily work.
 All of it in a contemporary context where the demands and needs are rapidly changing from traditional smaller apartments into apartments where daylight and green areas are one of the most important criteria to fulfill the demands and to improve everyday life and health.

 Living in Light mindset and attached solutions, is a holistic alternative to present focus, when refurbishing existing housing in urban context.
 Living in Light address people and people's health and wellbeing, as the point of entry.
-This human focus is important, before focusing the actual building.
+This human focus is important, before focusing on the actual building.
 We call this focus; People before buildings.
 Daylight is the driver for attractive indoor comfort.